 Is the Oil Tank Well Maintained?

-Oil tanks are often located out of sight so may not be the first thing you think about when viewing a house.
+Central heating oil tanks are often located out of sight so may not be the first thing you think about when viewing a house.
 A visual inspection of the tank checking for signs of rust, damages or damp patches around the floor (indicating a leak) will help you spot potential problems.
 OFTEC have a handy guide on domestic oil tanks and storage so that you know what the regulations and standards are.

 What Heating Controls Are in Place?